ashraflization/ferns-petals-sales-dashboard/README.md

 ![Revenue by Occasions](Revenue%20by%20Occasions.png)

 **Insight:**
-Anniversary, Raksha Bandhan, and Holi together contribute over 60% of total revenue, reflecting both year-round and seasonal demand.
+Anniversary, Raksha Bandhan, and Holi together contribute **over 60% of total revenue**, reflecting a mix of year-round personal gifting and seasonal spikes.

 ---